goodmattg/goodmattg.github.io/_posts/2017-09-04-Syntactic-Tree-Kernels.md

 ## Synactic Tree Kernels in Python

-As far as I know, this is the first implentation of synactic tree kernels in Python.
+As far as I know, this is the first implementation of syntactic tree kernels in Python.
 This code may eventually move to its own maintained repository if it's needed.
 If you find any bugs please reach out to me.
 Dr. Moschitti's cited implementation is:

 [SVM-Light][2] written by Thorsten Joachims in C. His implementation is most-likely faster (no comparison benchmark yet).
 My implementation is however easier to grasp and is isolated from a complete SVM library.

 ### Building the Parse Tree

 As described in the Pipeline section we used Stanford CoreNLP to generate our constituency parse trees.
-There aren't many libaries that are good for consitituency parsing, and CoreNLP is by far the most stable and customizable.
+There aren't many libraries that are good for constituency parsing, and CoreNLP is by far the most stable and customizable.
 Oddly enough, Stanford CoreNLP will print a constituency parse tree for a given sentence with well-defined structure to console (i.e. pretty print), but provides no functionality to store the tree in a reasonable format (linked list, hashmap, etc. ).
 The code in this subsection is available on my [Github][3] and is used to take the raw text output of Stanford CoreNLP and store in the schema below for tree kernel computation.
 We label each token with an Id and store the tokens for fast computation, but admittedly poor space complexity.

 - curid:&emsp;&emsp;&emsp;&nbsp;*Integer*
 - parid:&emsp;&emsp;&emsp;&nbsp;*Integer*